ABOUT OSCAR

 CHRONIC DISEASE MANAGEMENT (CDM) TOOLS:

 OSCAR has excellent Chronic Disease Management Flow Sheets for Diabetes, Hypertension, CHF, COPD, asthma, HIV and INR, as well as Chronic Disease Management audit tools.
-The CDM flow-sheets are also customizable for each patient to assist in improved tracking of appropriately customized care for each patient.
-There are also Maternity Care forms, reports and audit tools, as well as Preventive Care and Immunization Modules, Enhanced Prescribing, and many other features.
+There are also Maternity Care forms, reports and audit tools, as well as Preventive Care and Immunization Modules, and many other features.

 STABILITY:

 OSCAR is highly stable.
 Running on Linux servers means that the server operating system is also stable.
-Linux servers can run for years without the need to be rebooted and OSCAR crashing is virtually unheard of.
 Production OSCAR systems are typically installed on top of the latest Linux Ubuntu LTS server operating system.
 This is the same operating system used to run Wikipedia's web-servers since 2008.
 New updates of OSCAR are tested for stability prior to release in the McMaster teaching clinics.

 SECURITY:

 Doctors are trusted with the safekeeping of their patients' confidential medical information and thus take the security of their EMR system very seriously.
-Therefore this point warrants some more detailed discussion.
-The concept of EMR security can be divided into three categories:
+The concept of EMR security can be divided into three categories: Security of the servers, security of the traffic between server and workstation and security of the workstation devices.

-- Connection security: OSCAR uses something called "Transport Layer Security" to encrypt the information flowing between the server and the browser/clients/workstations connected to it.
+• Connection security: OSCAR uses something called "Transport Layer Security" (TLS/SSL) to encrypt the information flowing between the server and the browser/clients/workstations connected to it.
 By encrypting the communication between server and workstations, OSCAR users are protected against "eavesdropping" breaches.
 This is the same open source technology that banks around the world use to secure their online banking portals for their clients.
 This widely used approach of securely encrypting point-to-point information sent over an insecure network (the Internet) is a flexible, light-weight, proven, cost effective and practical solution.
-In contrast to OSCAR's approach, the EMR funding authorities in some provinces, have gone about this in a different way and have made an attempt to build a secured "mini Internet" for exclusive use by physician offices.
-This essentially amounts to a giant official Virtual Private Network (VPN) where each user of all funded EMR solutions is individually granted secured access by a central system administrator (usually a private company).
-The usual hurdles with such a large "circling of wagons" effort are cost, insufficient bandwidth, vendor lock-in and the decreasing ability to effectively secure the system as the scale of the network increases.
-The more users you have, the more likely that someone will leave a door open.
-This is currently being tried in BC.
-It has failed in the past in ON.

 CAN OSCAR RUN "IN THE CLOUD"?

 Yes, OSCAR can be installed either as a local server solution, or it can be remotely hosted on someone else's server.
 With a local server solution the server becomes the "single point of failure".
 Most OSPs will therefore put a twinned backup server right next to the main server, to take over in the unlikely event of server failure.
 With a remotely hosted EMR solution, the Internet connection becomes the single point of failure.
 Internet outages do occur and can be very frustrating.
-Some clinics have therefore set up a fancy dual ISP fault-over solution to improve redundancy, but this increases cost.
 Most OSPs will tell you that the costs of local server OSCAR versus cloud/ASP/remote hosted OSCAR are on par, with local server being marginally cheaper these days.
 Some OSPs will say that it is easier for them to secure, update and maintain their own server farms than a local server in your office.
 With server hardware prices dropping and Internet reliability improving, this issue increasingly becomes one of control rather than technical consideration.
 You will want to think carefully about where your data is held physically, how and where it is backed up and secured, and whom you trust to look after data security and integrity for you.
 Increasingly patients are starting to have opinions about these issues too.

 WHAT ABOUT SPEECH RECOGNITION SOFTWARE?
 DOES THAT WORK WITH OSCAR?

-But of course!
+Yes it does.
 Many OSCAR users do just that to generate their case notes and letters in the EMR.
 Since OSCAR is designed as a free-text type EMR (as opposed to a structured-input type EMR) it is a good fit with proprietary software such as "Dragon" or "MacSpeech" running on the workstation PC, and most browsers, including Firefox, will work just fine with Dragon.
 Many users just pick up the basic version of Dragon in their neighbourhood electronics store and start dictating, but there are a also a number of "Dragon support providers" in the market, who will install a proper networked, medical edition of Dragon for you and provide support, training and dictation equipment.
 If you do it yourself, remember that you want a newish computer with lots of RAM and a good quality USB microphone headset to get the best results.
 Also be prepared to spend a bit of time familiarizing yourself with the software and the processes involved.
-The learning curve is fairly steep, and the frustration to fun ratio is low.
 Have a look at this impressive YouTube clip demonstrating the use of Dragon to control the OSCAR UI.

 DOES OSCAR RUN ON A MAC?